ioanasilas/sorting_benchmarking/README.md

 ```powershell
 wsl --install
 ```
 Follow the installation prompts to set up a preferred Linux distribution, such as Ubuntu.
-After setting up the Linux environment, clone your project repository to your local machine.
+After setting up the Linux environment, clone the project repository to your local machine.

 ### Configuring PYTHONPATH
 The project directory must be added to the PYTHONPATH to allow Python to locate and import the necessary modules.
 This configuration can be set by: